 You could also make the property your primary residence for two of the five years before selling the home.
 That would qualify you for the capital gains exclusion.

-In addition to the primary residence exclusion and 1031 exchange, there are other strategies to consider when trying to avoid capital gains tax in Florida.
+In addition to the primary residence exclusion and 1031 exchange, there are other strategies to consider when trying to minimize capital gains tax in Florida.
 One option is to donate the asset to a charity, which can provide a tax deduction and eliminate the need to pay capital gains tax.
 Additionally, you can offset capital gains with capital losses from other investments.
-It’s important to do your research and consult Fl real estate attorney to determine the best approach for your individual circumstances.
+It’s important to do your research and consult a Fl real estate attorney to determine the best approach for your individual circumstances.
 By understanding the basics of capital gains tax and exploring different strategies, you can potentially save money and maximize your profits from asset sales.

 Attorneys David E. Klein, Esq. and Guy Rabideau, Esq. at Rabideauklein.com. are Florida Bar Board Certified in Real Estate Law.
 They have the expertise and experience you need to ensure that your interests are protected throughout your real estate transactions across the Palm Beaches and throughout the State of Florida.
 Contact Rabideau Klein today to discuss the legal implications of your upcoming Sunshine State property transaction.